robbert-vdh/nih-plug/README.md

   - A simple and safe API for state saving and restoring from the editor is provided by the framework if you want to do your own internal preset management.
-- Basic note/MIDI support.
-MIDI CC handling and note output is currently not implemented.
-Let me know if you need this.
+- Basic note/MIDI support for VST3, full support for both expressions and MIDI CCs for CLAP.
+Similar support for VST3 is coming.
 - A plugin bundler accessible through the
   `cargo xtask bundle <package> <build_arguments>` command that automatically detects which plugin targets your plugin exposes and creates the correct